Method of evolving junction on optimal path planning in flow fields: Introduction

 \section{Introduction}

-Autonomous Underwater Vehicles (AUVs) are a class of submerged marine robots that are able to perform persistent missions in the ocean.
-Over the last few decades, AUVs have been widely applied to various applications, including ocean sampling \cite{Leonard2010a, Smith2010}, surveillance and inspection \cite{Ozog2016LongtermMT}, and many more.
-Since most of the applications require the AUVs to execute long-term missions in unknown and dynamic oceanic environments with minimum human supervisions, their success is highly dependent on the level of autonomy that the AUVs can achieve.
+Autonomous Underwater Vehicles (AUVs) are a class of submerged marine robots capable of performing persistent missions in the ocean.
+Over the last few decades, AUVs have been widely applied to various applications, including ocean sampling \cite{Leonard2010a,Smith2010}, surveillance and inspection \cite{Ozog2016LongtermMT}, and many more.
+Since most of the applications require the AUVs to execute long-term missions in unknown and dynamic oceanic environments with minimum human supervisions, their success is highly dependent on the level of autonomy of the AUVs.

 For robots operating in complex and dynamic environments, path planning is one of the crucial and fundamental functions to achieve autonomy.
-It aims to find a feasible, or optimal when possible, path for an AUV to reach a predefined goal point, under the influence of a dynamic flow field.
+In short, the task is finding a feasible or optimal path, under the influence of a dynamic flow field, for an AUV to reach a predefined target point.
 Path planning has been studied extensively in robotics over the years.
-Several popular algorithms that have been applied in underwater vehicle navigation include graph based methods such as the A* method \cite{Rhoads2012, Pereira2013}, probability based methods such as the RRTs (Rapidly exploring Random Trees) \cite{Lavalle1998, Kuffner2000}, and methods that approximate the solution of HJ (Hamilton-Jacobi) equations, such as the Level Set Method (LSM) \cite{Sethian1999, Lolla2016}.
+Several popular algorithms that have been applied to underwater vehicle navigation include graph based methods such as the A* method \cite{Rhoads2012,Pereira2013,kularatne2018going,kularatne2017optimal} and the Sliding Wavefront Expansion method \cite{Soulignac2011}, probability based methods like the Rapidly exploring Random Trees (RRTs) \cite{Lavalle1998,Kuffner2000,gammell2018informed,chen2019horizon,shome2020drrt}, and methods that approximate the solution of HJ (Hamilton-Jacobi) equations, such as the Level Set Method (LSM) \cite{Sethian1999,Lolla2016}.